-On the fun side, the extra-large webbing our catamaran offers is unique to the experience!
-Hop on, get wet and watch dolphins swim along beneath you.
-But really making it all come alive, is the unforgettable crazy crew!
-One of a kind, full of energy and wittiness, they attend to your every need from the moment you arrive at the pier, all the way through puking, lunch, happy hour and beyond!
-They cook up a mean BBQ buffet and serve drinks crisp and cold all day long!
+On the fun side, the extra-large webbing that our catamaran offers is unique to the experience!
+Jump on, get wet and see dolphins swimming under you.
+But really bringing everything to life is the unforgettable crazy crew!
+One of a kind, full of energy and wit, they take care of your every need from the moment you arrive at the pier, all the way through puking, lunch, happy hour and beyond!
+They prepare a mean BBQ buffet and serve cold drinks all day long!
 They are the ones who made our Captains Happy Hour famous…!
-Come check out why!
+Come see why!

-Catamaran Black & White heads out 4 times a week to beautiful Klein Curacao: Monday, Tuesday, Thursday and Saturday.
+Catamaran BlueFinn travels 5 times a week to beautiful Klein Curacao: Monday, Tuesday, Wednesday, Thursday and Saturday.
 Departure is at 8:30 am at Zanzibar, Jan Thiel Beach, where we return around 5:00 pm.

-The trip is all-inclusive: boat, snorkel gear, BBQ buffet, drinks and crew.
-You pay $109,- for this full day trip, children 4 to 12 years pay $55,- while younger kids (0-3 years) travel along for free.
+The trip is all-inclusive: catamaran, crew, extensive BBQ lunch, premium open bar, snorkel mask and pipe.
+You pay US$ 120,- for this full day trip, children aged 4 to 12 pay US$ 60,- while younger kids (0-3 years) travel for free.

-If you are looking for a more private experience for a group up to 6 people, you can also choose to charter our 38ft Sportsman Fishing Yacht Balkan.
-Please contact us for a personalized quotation if interested.
+If you are looking for a more private experience for a group of up to 10 people, you can also choose to charter our 38ft Sportsman Yacht Balkan or if you have a group of up to 20 people, you can charter our recreational motor yacht Kailani.
+If interested, please contact us for a personalized quote.

 Don’t hesitate!
-Step aboard the 75ft Catamaran Black & White and let Curacaos newest and largest Catamaran take you there!
+Step aboard the Catamaran BlueFinn and let Curacaos newest and largest Catamaran take you there!